 The Pattern: “Give until you’re empty, then resent everyone for not reciprocating.”

-Then you look up and realize: you haven’t worked on your own project in months.
+Then you look up and realize you haven’t worked on your own project in months.
 And somehow, nobody noticed you needed help too.

-• Over-committing to help others
+• Over-committing to help others while your own goals stall

 • Expecting reciprocation that never comes

-• Losing your identity in others’ success
+• Losing your identity in other people’s success

 ❓ Sound familiar?
 You’ve canceled your gym plans to help someone.
 You’ve said yes when you wanted to say no. You feel angry at people for not reading your mind about what you need.

 Love was conditional on being helpful.
 Maybe your parents were overwhelmed and needed you to be the “easy” kid.
-Maybe your needs got dismissed or you learned that taking care of yourself was selfish.
-So you give endlessly.
-Hoping someone will finally notice and give back.
+Maybe your needs got dismissed, or you learned that taking care of yourself was selfish.
+So you give endlessly, hoping someone will finally notice and give back.

-Breaking the Pattern:
+Breaking the pattern:

-• Schedule non-negotiable self-time (and keep it)
+• Schedule non-negotiable self-time and actually keep it

 • Practice saying “no” without justification or excuses